crs/pytr/README.md

 # pytr: Use TradeRepublic in terminal

-This is a library for the private API of the Trade Republic online brokerage.
-I am not affiliated with Trade Republic Bank GmbH.
+This is fork of a library for the private API of the Trade Republic online brokerage, see `https://github.com/marzzzello/pytr`.

+Intention is the possibility to use the API via python code, e.g. to retrieve portfolios for evaluation.

 ## Installation